 - Develop capacities of state level institutions: State Health Societies (SHS), State Institute of Health and Family Welfare (SIHFW), State Health Systems Resource Centre (SHSRC), ASHA Resource Centre (ARC), Regional Resource Centre (RRC), State Institute of Rural Development (SIRD) and implementation organisations to initiate and scale up implementation of processes.

-- Facilitate state level visioning and planning exercises, including development of State NHM Programme Implementation Plans (PIPs).
+- Facilitate state level visioning and planning exercises, including the development of State NHM Programme Implementation Plans (PIPs).

 - Develop/adapt guidelines, manuals and communication materials.

-- Undertake programme implementation reviews, including participation in the Common Review Mission (CRM) and undertaking fact finding missions on important issues.
+- Undertake programme implementation reviews, including participation in the Common Review Mission (CRM) and undertaking fact-finding missions on important issues.